ahsannadeem8/ahsan/aboutme.md

 <img align="right" src="../img/aarif.png" height="200px">

 I am a PhD student in Department of Electrical and Computer Engineering at [Ghulam Ishaq Khan (GIK) Institute of Engineering Sciences and Technology Topi, Swabi](https://www.giki.edu.pk/) Pakistan.
-My research is supervised by  [Dr. Zia ulhaq Abbas](https://www.giki.edu.pk/Faculty/Dr-Hadeed-Ahmed-Sher-Senior-Member-IEEE).
+My research is supervised by  [Dr. Hadeed Ahmed Sher](https://www.giki.edu.pk/Faculty/Dr-Hadeed-Ahmed-Sher-Senior-Member-IEEE).

 Keeping aside all the jargons, maths and information, I love to spend my leisure on reading about photography and experimenting with my camera.